Running a successful business requires both dedication and hard work.

-Issues such as having out of date backups, corrupted data, or even a lack of data backups can completely derail disaster recovery operations.
+Out-of-date backups, corrupted data, or a lack of data backups can all utterly undermine disaster recovery activities.

 To ensure your data is prepared for any situation, it’s important to create backups in a separate geographical location.
 In the event of a large-scale disaster like SuperStorm Sandy, remote storage may be the only way to access your information when local access has been lost.